MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### get_BrowserProcessId

-The process id of the browser process that hosts the WebView.
+The process ID of the browser process that hosts the WebView.

 > public HRESULT [get_BrowserProcessId](#get_browserprocessid)(UINT32 * value)

 #### get_CanGoBack

-Returns true if the WebView can navigate to a previous page in the navigation history.
+`TRUE` if the WebView is able to navigate to a previous page in the navigation history.

 > public HRESULT [get_CanGoBack](#get_cangoback)(BOOL * canGoBack)

-The HistoryChanged event will fire if CanGoBack changes value.
+If `CanGoBack` changes value, the `HistoryChanged` event runs.

 #### get_CanGoForward

-Returns true if the WebView can navigate to a next page in the navigation history.
+`TRUE` if the WebView is able to navigate to a next page in the navigation history.

 > public HRESULT [get_CanGoForward](#get_cangoforward)(BOOL * canGoForward)

-The HistoryChanged event will fire if CanGoForward changes value.
+If `CanGoForward` changes value, the `HistoryChanged` event runs.

 #### get_ContainsFullScreenElement